DevMonkey35/Unitale/README.md

+This text written by lvk (reddit)

-#Unitale - Lua moddable Undertale engine
+#Unitale - Lua moddable Undertale engine + Will be UniWord

-Welcome to the Git repository for Unitale!
-In the coming week, a more detailed write-up about open sourcing will be done.

-In the meantime, you'll want to load the ModSelect scene from the Scenes folder.
-In the Battle scene, a script is attached to the Main Camera for loading a mod immediately from within the scene.

 ##Required files